neilhewitt/Zem80/README.md

 Beyond this, I *may* attempt to write a ZX Spectrum VM hosting the Z80.

 ## Project status
+07/10/20 - *Renamed the project from 'Z80 Emulator' to 'Zem80'.
+There are basically no unique names left for Z80 emulators on Github :-) I renamed all the projects and namespaces and restructured the project files.*

+At this point, the emulator is ready to be used in projects, with some caveats.

+* I'm looking at writing some documentation and some how-to pages.
+For now, the code is all there is.
+* The test suite has been gutted and is being re-built to do instruction tests via ZexNext (this will be a project in its own right soon), and new tests will be added (sorry, this isn't a TDD project!).
+* All of the projects in the solution are built for .NET Core 3.1 and all the libraries (Zem80.Core etc) are built to .NET Standard 2.1

-21/09/20 - *The Z80 emulation is complete and passes all Zexlax tests including for undocumented instructions and behaviours.*
+21/09/20 - The Z80 emulation is complete and passes all Zexlax tests including for undocumented instructions and behaviours.

 I've added a new Zexlax test frame which will become a separate project.
 I also added a simple ZX Spectrum emulator that boots the Spectrum 48K ROM (no keyboard handling as yet, so you can't actually *use* it!'), which I will expand and refactor until it's a basic working sample.
 The goal of the project is not to write Yet Another Spectrum Emulator - there are plenty already.
 But the ZX Spectrum emulation will provide an example of how to integrate the Z80 Emulator library into a project.